Business groups sue to block higher minimum wage, sick leave in Missouri

 “It’s sickening to me that corporations are trying to steal our victory away and quiet the will of the voters who made this win possible,” said Terrence Wise, a longtime advocate for higher wages with Stand Up KC.
 “It hurts our families and our communities and simply put, it’s un-American.”

 The first minimum wage increase, to $13.75, will start Jan.
-1 unless the state Supreme Court agrees with the challenge.
+1 unless the Missouri Supreme Court agrees with the challenge.
 Under state law, the judges have to hear the case.